rackerlabs/rackspace-how-to/content/cloud-servers/application-and-load-testing-guidelines.md

 ### Load testing

 You should continually monitor the effect of your test as you apply load.
 Before running load tests, ensure that you know how to view actual RAM, disk IO, and network usage in real-time.
 These metrics show whether a test risks interfering with other customers' servers on the same host.
-See the following sections for specific thresholds.
+See the Windows virutal servers section for specific thresholds.

 Alternatively, there are several load-testing services that are managed with external servers, located globally.
-[Load testing with LoadView](https://www.loadview-testing.com) will allow you to use their external servers and can also offer additional testing of api load or application load testing.
-If you are looking for an all-in-one solution and want to bundle together your page speed testing, DNS testing, etc., then we suggest a company such as theirs.
+For example, [load testing with LoadView](https://www.loadview-testing.com) will allow you to use their external servers and can also offer additional testing of api load or application load testing.

 ### Linux virtual servers